 This post was brought to you by Volvo.
 Learn more here.

 Oh memories.
 There’s nothing quite like writing something like this where I get to walk down the path of the past and remind myself of what it was like the first time that I held any number of the devices about which I’m getting ready to write.
-We’re talking about the history of the smartphone, so sit back, grab a drink and let’s reminisce.
+We’re talking about the history of smartphones, so sit back, grab a drink and let’s reminisce.

 Smartphone or Feature Phone?

 Here’s where we have to start, because the line is blurry.
-Would the Sidekick be considered a smartphone?
+Would the Sidekick be considered an early smartphone?
 Yes, by some people’s standards.
 But to others it was just a feature phone with a cool keyboard and a few other features.
 For the sake of argument, let’s say that a smartphone would need to have not only keyboard function (be that physical or on-screen), but also some basic “digital assistant” features, too.

 Taking that definition, we have to go all the way back to 1992 and the introduction of the IBM Simon.